Wil Myers Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective nine K/9, which ranks 13th in the league.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (2.88).
+- The Rays have a 2.72 team ERA that ranks second across all MLB pitching staffs.

-- The Rays give up the fewest home runs in baseball (eight total, 0.5 per game).
+- The Rays surrender the first-fewest home runs in baseball (eight total, 0.4 per game).

-- Bradley will take the mound to start for the Rays, his first of the season.
+- Rasmussen (2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched) makes the start for the Rays, his fourth of the season.

+- The right-hander's last appearance came on Friday against the Toronto Blue Jays, when he tossed 4 1/3 innings, surrendering five earned runs while giving up eight hits.

+- The 27-year-old has an ERA of 2.60, with 9.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .180 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.